Running a registered scheme

 Lodging the financial accounts and audit of a scheme

-Responsible entities must prepare a financial report, directors' report and auditor’s each financial year for all registered schemes.
-They must lodge these reports online with ASIC.
+Responsible entities must prepare a financial report and directors’ report each financial year for its registered schemes: see section 292(1).
+They must lodge these reports, together with the auditor’s reports for its registered schemes, online with ASIC: see section 319(1) and Form 388 Copy of financial statements and reports.

-The reports must be lodged within three months after the end of the financial year.
+The reports must be lodged within three months after the end of the financial year: see section 319(3).

 We monitor the lodgement of these reports on an ongoing basis.
 If you have not lodged the reports on time, or we are concerned by issues in the report, we may contact you for an explanation.